-Government-wide Statements.
-In the government-wide financial statements, fixed assets are accounted for as capital assets.
+Government-wide Statements - In the government-wide financial statements, fixed assets are accounted for as capital assets.
 All fixed assets are valued at historical cost or estimated historical cost if actual is unavailable, except for donated fixed assets which are recorded at their estimated fair value at the date of donation.

 Assets costing more than \$1,000 with a useful life of one year or more are included in capital assets.
-Depreciation of all exhaustible fixed assets is recorded as an allocated expense in the Statement of Activities, with accumulated depreciation reflected in the Statement of Net Assets.
+Depreciation of all exhaustible fixed assets is recorded as an allocated expense in the statement of activities, with accumulated depreciation reflected in the statement of net assets.
 Depreciation is provided over the assets' estimated useful lives using the straight-line method of depreciation.
 The range of estimated useful lives by type of asset is as follows:

-Buildings and Improvements
+Buildings and Improvements 10-45 years Equipment 3-8 years Vehicles 3-5 years

-Equipment

-Vehicles

-10-45 years

-3-8 years

-years

-years

-Fund Financial Statements.
-In the fund financial statements, fixed assets used in governmental fund operations are accounted for as capital outlay expenditures of the governmental fund upon acquisition.
+Fund Financial Statements - In the fund financial statements, fixed assets used in governmental fund operations are accounted for as capital outlay expenditures of the governmental fund upon acquisition.